swisscom/crossplane-composition-tester/README.md

 then run the `tests_runner.sh` script which will run the tests with `behave` and generate allure-reports that can then be viewed in Jenkins as seen in the [Quickstart](##quick-start).

-## Features Reference
+## Steps Reference

-This is an overview of all the features that are currently supported.
-More can be added later.
+This is an overview of all the step types that are currently supported.
+They reflect the AAA (Arrange-Act-Assert) pattern to structure tests.

 ### Given (Arrange)